-5Kashyap, Stein, and Hanson (2010) argue that the impact of heightened leverage regulation on bank value should be temporary, because in a deterministic environment, the bank pays the equity issuance costs once and then settles on a lower leverage.
+3Kashyap, Stein, and Hanson (2010) argue that the impact of heightened leverage regulation on bank value should be temporary, because in a deterministic environment, the bank pays the equity issuance costs once and then settles on a lower leverage.
 We study a stochastic environment where under deposit and loan-return shocks, costly equity issuance is recurrent.
 The issuance costs are thus reflected in bank value even away from the equity issuance boundary.
 Tightening leverage regulation permanently reduces bank value by making costly equity issuance more frequent.

-Total leverage regulation (e.g., the SLR requirement in the U.S.) and risk-based capital requirement play distinct roles in our model.
-Under the total leverage regulation, a deposit-inflow shock can trigger costly equity issuance through an involuntary increase of bank leverage beyond the regulatory maximum.
-In contrast, under risk-based capital requirement, a deposit inflow does not trigger costly equity issuance as long as the bank invests the new deposits in risk-free bonds.
+not trigger costly equity issuance as long as the bank invests the new deposits in risk-free bonds.
 Therefore, risk-based capital requirement is a more targeted measure to limit risk-taking, because its impact is isolated from banks' inability to perfectly control deposit flows.

 Finally, our model also sheds light on the critical role of the prevailing interest rate level r in bank valuation and balance-sheet management.
-As in Drechsler, Savov, and Schnabl (2017), the bank earns the deposit spread, r - i.
+As in Drechsler, Savov, and Schnabl (2017), the bank earns the deposit spread, r-i.
 When k is high, the bank raises deposit rate i to attract more deposits.
 When k declines in the future (for example, following unexpected deposit inflows) the bank will have more room to reduce i before hitting the deposit rate lower bound.
 Therefore, when r is high, the bank has more flexibility in raising deposit rate in the high-k region without squeezing the deposit spread too much.
 The distance between r and deposit rate lower bound essentially determines the degree of flexibility to control deposit flows through adjusting the deposit rate.
 In a low interest rate environment, the bank has less flexibility, so that the deposit marginal q declines.
-Moreover, with a narrower deposit spread, r - i, the franchise (continuation) value is lower, so that the bank becomes more aggressive in its shareholder payout.
+Moreover, with a narrower deposit spread, r-i, the franchise (continuation) value is lower, so that the bank becomes more aggressive in its shareholder payout.
 This speaks to the massive bank stock buybacks in the last decade of low interest rates.

 Literature.
-For deposits to serve as means of payment, the issuing bank must allow depositors to move funds freely in and out of their accounts.
-The maturity of deposit contracts is not chosen by the bank.
-It depends on depositors' payment needs that are uncertain (Freixas, Parigi, and Rochet, 2000; Bianchi and Bigio, 2014; Donaldson, Piacentino, and Thakor, 2018; Parlour, Rajan, and Walden, 2020).6 Therefore, in a dynamic setting, a bank's deposit stock retires stochastically over time.
+The bank allows depositors to move funds freely in and out of their accounts.
+Therefore, the maturity of deposit contracts is not chosen by the bank.
+It depends on depositors' payment needs that are uncertain.
+In a dynamic setting, the deposit stock retires stochastically over time.
 Drechsler, Savov, and Schnabl (2021) emphasize the long duration of deposits as the bank has to carry the deposits as long as its depositors do not withdraw.
-We also model deposits as long-duration liabilities but our approach differs by introducing the randomness in deposit flow.
+We also model deposits as long-duration liabilities but our approach differs by introducing the randomness in deposit flow.4